joeygordon/hopscotch/README.md

 The `!` option assigns a random sequence to that voice whenever a new note is played.

 ### Select a MIDI channel

+*Note: You must choose MIDI as your output device to see these options*

 Hold shift (key 1) to swap the sequencer options with MIDI channel options.
 Select which voice you want to modify with encoder 2, and choose a MIDI channel with encoder 3.